Chart Color Schemes

 The latest Census data sees Tongala placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Tongala's cultural diversity was found to be below average, with 91.5% of its population being citizens, 91.8% born in Australia, and 96.6% speaking English only at home.
-Christianity is the main religion in Tongala, comprising 46.2% of people.
-Islam's representation was notably higher than the regional average, with 0.8% compared to Rest of Vic.'s 0.4%.
+Christianity was the dominant religion in Tongala, comprising 46.2% of people.
+Islam was overrepresented compared to the regional average, making up 0.8% versus 1.0%.

 Frequently Asked Questions - Diversity